ory/hydra/sdk/go/hydra/swagger/docs/HealthApi.md

 Method | HTTP request | Description
 ------------- | ------------- | -------------
-[**IsInstanceAlive**](HealthApi.md#IsInstanceAlive) | **Get** /health/alive | Check the Alive Status
+[**IsInstanceAlive**](HealthApi.md#IsInstanceAlive) | **Get** /health/alive | Check alive status
-[**IsInstanceReady**](HealthApi.md#IsInstanceReady) | **Get** /health/ready | Check the Readiness Status
+[**IsInstanceReady**](HealthApi.md#IsInstanceReady) | **Get** /health/ready | Check readiness status

 # **IsInstanceAlive**
 > HealthStatus IsInstanceAlive()

-Check the Alive Status
+Check alive status

 This endpoint returns a 200 status code when the HTTP server is up running.
 This status does currently not include checks whether the database connection is working.
-This endpoint does not require the `X-Forwarded-Proto` header when TLS termination is set.
-Be aware that if you are running multiple nodes of ORY Hydra, the health status will never refer to the cluster state, only to a single instance.
+If the service supports TLS Edge Termination, this endpoint does not require the `X-Forwarded-Proto` header to be set.
+Be aware that if you are running multiple nodes of this service, the health status will never refer to the cluster state, only to a single instance.

 ### Parameters